pankajpatel/medusa-source-prestashop/README.md

 ## Description

 This plugin imports Prestashop categories and products into Medusa.
-It creates categories and products that don't exist, and updates those that have been imported previously.
+It creates categories and products that don't exist and updates those that have been imported previously.

 ### Limitations